SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-12-17-Second place in the European Big Data Prize.md

 #### Input Deep Learning Model

 In this section the inputs of the neural network are described.
-In this section the missing values refer to values that belong to the regular values that are neither interpolated or outliers.
+The term missing values refers to values that belong to the regular values that are neither interpolated or outliers.

 Not all the time series are used to feed the deep learning model.
 The time series are subdivided in valid and invalid data, based on the number of missing values.
 Series consisting of more than 90% of missing values in the train phase are considered invalid.
 However, the status (valid/invalid) can change in the adapt phase.
 Three possible scenarios are considered for each series independently at each adapt step (displayed as 1, 2 and 3 in following figures).
 {% include image.html url="/img/EC/splitdata.jpg" description="<small>Split time series in valid and invalid data</small>" %}